kushrike/XMeme/README.md

 chmod +x server_run.sh
 ./server_run.sh
 ```
-The backend server runs on http://localhost:8081
+The backend server runs on http://localhost:8081 <br>
-The swagger documentation is available at http://localhost:8080/swagger-ui
+The swagger documentation is available at http://localhost:8080/swagger-ui <br>
-The frontend runs at http://localhost:3000
+The frontend runs at http://localhost:3000 <br>